FOSSEE/sees/ult/Using_Linux_Tools.rst

 Other commands contain the word 'grep' to indicate that they search (usually for regular expression matches).
 The *pgrep* utility, for instance, displays the processes whose names match a given regular expression.

-In Perl, *grep* is a built-in function that finds elements in a list.
-In functional programming languages, this higher-order function is typically named "filter" instead.

-The DOS, OS/2 and Microsoft Windows platforms provide the find command for simple string searches.
-Windows includes the "findstr" command which approximates much of the functionality of “grep”.
-Ports of grep (Cygwin and GnuWin32, for example) are also available for Windows.

-Adobe added support for grep in the CS4 version of InDesign.
-Their support allow for finding and changing the formatting of text or the text itself in a document using *grep*.

 2. tr
 ------